G.I.Marine Ltd was formed in 1996 by Ian Walker having been in the Marine Industry for 30 years plus.

-Paul will look after our valued vendors and buyers from the lower North and Upper South Islands.
+Paul looks after our valued vendors and buyers from the lower North and Upper South Islands.
 He has an extensive business and sales background and is keen to make deals happen to the satisfaction of both parties.

 Paul is also a passionate boat owner having owned a variety of vessels from small trailer boats to his current 42’ launch.
 As a result, he has a total understanding of the right boat for the right person.